curl/everything-curl/ftp.md

 ## Transfer mode

-When an FTP client is about to transfer data, it specifies to the server which "transfer mode" it would like the upcoming transfer to use.
+When an FTP client is about to transfer data, it specifies to the server which transfer mode it would like the upcoming transfer to use.
 The two transfer modes curl supports are 'ASCII' and 'BINARY'.
 Ascii is for text and usually means that the server sends the files with converted newlines while binary means sending the data unaltered and assuming the file is not text.